 Consistent Hashing is one of the most crucial concepts in designing distributed systems as it tackles the scalability challenges with dynamic nodes assignment and provides fault tolerance.
 It is also very useful in system design interviews.
 This concept allows the distribution of requests or data in the servers and their mapping to servers efficiently.
 It helps in achieving Horizontal Scaling and increases the throughput and improves the latency of the application.

-*If you have any ideas/queries/doubts/feedback, please comment below or write us at email@example.com.
-Enjoy learning, Enjoy coding, Enjoy algorithms!*
+Thanks to Suyash for his contribution in creating the first version of this content.
+If you have any queries/doubts/feedback, please write us at email@example.com.
+Enjoy learning, Enjoy system design, Enjoy algorithms!

 Subscribe to get well designed content on data structure and algorithms, machine learning, system design, object orientd programming and math.